Tiffany-Bergett/Data_projects_TripleTen/CrewTracker/README.md

 - First Responder (5 members): Extract data from Crystal Reports.
 - Peer Reviewer - Review and validate Power BI reports.
-- Power BI Team - Convert & consolidate reports, design interactive dashboards with longevity.
+- Power BI Team - Convert & consolidate reports, and design interactive dashboards with longevity.

 ### Assumptions:
-- Reports on initial list that could not be found on the workstation were no longer needed and listed as "File Not Found"
+- Reports on the initial list that could not be found on the workstation were no longer needed and listed as "File Not Found"
-- If a Crystal Report could not open, it needed to be rerouted to a dummy server for the purposes of this Externship.
+- If a Crystal Report could not open, it needed to be rerouted to a dummy server for this Externship.
-- Each Crystal report needed a 1-1 converstion into a Powwer BI Dashboard.
-However, as our experience in the converstion process grew this requirment was adjusted for comfort level and we were allowed to create merged reports based on a similarity map.
+- Each Crystal report needed a 1-1 conversation into a Powwer BI Dashboard.
+However, as our experience in the conversation process grew this requirement was adjusted for comfort level and we were allowed to create merged reports based on a similarity map.

 ### Process:
 First Responder: